 EU Medical Device Regulation (MDR)

 By enforcing tighter criteria than past rules, the MDR improves the safety and efficacy of European medical equipment.
 It emphasizes the product’s lifetime importance, including clinical studies and post-market monitoring.
+Therefore, manufacturers must adopt robust labeling systems capable of adapting to ongoing regulatory updates across global markets.

 Labeling Challenges in the Life Sciences